Movie Review: “Patriots Day”

-Pro - The Horror (+3pts)
+Pro: The Horror (+3pts)

-Con - Character Building (-5pts)
+Con: Character Building (-5pts)

-Pro - The Suspense (+6pts)
+Pro: The Suspense (+6pts)

-Con - Predictable (-2pts)
+Con: Predictable (-2pts)

-I already touched on this, but something that I thought hurt this movie (but not severely) was when the movie came out versus when the incident happened.
+I already touched on this, but something that I thought hurt this movie (albeit not severely) was when the movie came out as opposed to when the incident happened.
 We are unfortunately not that far removed from the Boston Marathon bombing.
-What this means is that there will be many movie goers that already know how the story goes.
+What this meant was that there are many movie goers that already know how the story goes.
 Is this a huge problem?
 No, but it takes away a certain level of concern.

-Pro - Boston Strong (+8pts)
+Pro: Boston Strong (+8pts)

-Con - Surveillance (-1pt)
+Con: Surveillance (-1pt)

 There is one scene specifically where I thought surveillance cameras were necessary (you will know the scene when and if you see the movie), but there are other scenes that unnecessarily cut from film camera to surveillance camera.
 It was as if the filmmakers were trying to convince the audience that this was a true story, even though everyone knew it was.
 It was very unnecessary, because they were not scenes that made me question their authenticity.
-One was a random scene that could have been taken out of the movie all together, the other was an intense scene where we are following a protagonist who is in danger at the time.
+One was a random scene that could have been taken out of the movie all together, the other was an intense scene where we are following a protagonist who is in danger.
 It just felt unnecessary to cut to a surveillance viewpoint.

-Rating: B- (84pts)
+Grade: B- (84pts)